openenergymonitor/guide/source/setup/import.markdown

 If the Backup module is not visible in the Local Emoncms menu then the emonPi / emonBase is running an older version e.g Emoncms V8.x.

 <p class="note">
-To check what software stack (emonSD pre-built SD card) version an emonPi is running see instructions on emonPi <a href="https:github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Repository-&-Change-Log">emonSD repository and changelog</a>
+To check what software stack (emonSD pre-built SD card) version an emonPi is running see instructions on emonPi <a href="https://github.com/openenergymonitor/emonpi/wiki/emonSD-pre-built-SD-card-Download-&-Change-Log">emonSD download repository and changelog</a>
 </p>

 To export data from an older emonPi: